 - 1. Follow the procedure in Before working inside your computer. - NOTE: The heat sink may become hot during normal operation.
-Allow sufficient time for the heat sink to cool before you touch it. - NOTE: The heat sink may become hot during normal operation.
-Allow sufficient time for the heat sink to cool before you touch it. - 2.
+Allow sufficient time for the heat sink to cool before you touch it. - CAUTION: For maximum cooling of the processor, do not touch the heat transfer areas on the heat sink.
+The oils in your skin can reduce the heat transfer capability of the thermal grease. - 2.
 Remove the left-side cover.

-The following images indicate the location of the processor fan and heat-sink assembly and provide a visual representation of the removal procedure.
+The following images indicate the location of the processor fan and heat-sink assembly and provides a visual representation of the removal procedure.